This Fact Sheet is not relevant in your region

 Offences

-We have outlined some of the main offences you need to know about.
+We outline some of the main offences you need to know about.

 Wrongful trading

 If you are the director of a limited company, it is your fiduciary duty to recognise when the company is insolvent.
-'Insolvent' means that:
+See the section Recognising when a company is insolvent.

 You should stop trading when there is no reasonable prospect of the company being able to get out of its current difficulties by continuing to trade.
 ‘Wrongful trading’ can include continuing to trade when the company is insolvent, resulting in the company’s debts increasing.